CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

-Re-running the ocean model solution from :numref:`download-solution` (see :numref:`rerun-alpha-version` for directions) requires the numerical model (1G), surface boundary conditions (96G), initial conditions, grid, etc. (610M), and observational data sets to evaluate the model solution accuracy (25G).
+Re-running the ocean model solution from :numref:`download-solution` based on the :numref:`rerun-alpha-version` recipe requires the ocean model setup (1G), surface boundary conditions (96G), initial conditions, grid, etc. (610M), and observational data to evaluate the model solution accuracy (25G).

-The numerical model and its global setup can be downloaded as follows:
+The ocean model code and its global setup can be downloaded as follows:

 ::